Silver offers an attractive opportunity at current levels

 Existing Price Attractive for the Investors

-At the current levels, silver may not look appreciable, but some investors find the current prices attractive.
-The metal is almost 4 percent down from the end of 2018, while, in the past, it lost up to 9 per cent.
+Silver may not look appreciable at the current levels, but some investors find the current prices attractive.
+The metal is almost 4 per cent down from the end of 2018, while, in the past, it lost up to 9 per cent.

 Some investors expect it to perform better than the yellow metal.
-There exists a lack of retail investment in the white metal; while; its physical demand grew 4 per cent in 2019 to 3 year high of 1.03 billion ounces (the Silver Institute’s World Silver Survey).
+There exists a lack of retail investment in the white metal, while its physical demand grew 4 per cent in 2019 to 3 a high of 1.03 billion ounces (the Silver Institute’s World Silver Survey).

 The survey report by Refinitiv finds the metal faces a minor deficit of 29.2 million ounces in the last year, and the IMF expects the global economic expansion to be at 3.3 per cent in 2019, where silver does not constitute the end product.

-It does not form the larger part of electronics, cars, or medicines; hence, an economic slowdown will not affect the metal per unit, and the solar equipment that uses it are mostly protected from economic growth, and the solar PV investments are driven by the government policies and subsidies.
+It does not form the larger part of electronics, cars, or medicines; hence, an economic slowdown will not affect the metal per unit, and the solar equipment that uses it is mostly protected from economic growth, and the government policies and subsidies drive the solar PV investments.